saloot/IPythonClass/Presentation/Readme.md

 <li>Notes</li>
 </ul>

-The *Slide* option creats a slide with *horizontal* transition. *Sub-slide* will create a sub-topic within a slide with *vertical* transitions.
+The <span style="color:green;">Slide</span> option creats a slide with *horizontal* transition. <span style="color:green;">Sub-slide</span> will create a sub-topic within a slide with *vertical* transitions.

-Probably the mostimportant one is *Fragment*, which creates the content of each slide that appear one fragment at a click.
+Probably the mostimportant one is <span style="color:green;">Fragment</span>, which creates the content of each slide that appear one fragment at a click.

-The *Skip* type creates a slide that will be presented in the final slideshow.
-The *Notes* option creates a slide that will be only visible to the presenter.
+The <span style="color:green;">Skip</span> type creates a slide that will be presented in the final slideshow.
+The <span style="color:green;">Notes</span> option creates a slide that will be only visible to the presenter.

 Rendering the Slides